neuecc/Open-on-GitHub/README.md

 ![](screenshot.jpg)

 Right click on editor, if repository is hosted on GitHub, you can jump to master/current branch/current revision's blob page.
+If selecting line(single, range) in editor, jump with line number fragment.

 Install
 ---